Event Management

 Vanessa Ratten, La Trobe University, Australia

-Tiago Ribeiro, University of Libson, Portugal
+Tiago Ribeiro, University of Lisbon, Portugal

 Alector Ribiero, University of Surrey, UK